-In Years 5 and 6 the children receive specific teaching in sex education from the School Nurse.
-Parents’ consent is requested for these sessions.
+In Years 5 and 6 the children receive specific teaching in sex education following "A Journey in Love" curriculum.
 Parents can withdraw their children from all or part of sex education, except that which is part of the National Curriculum Science requirement.

 The safety of the children in school is of paramount importance to all staff.
 The need for care both inside and outside the school is emphasised frequently.
 Teaching about health and safety is incorporated in the curriculum.
 The road safety team visit the school regularly.
 The school accesses other resources eg. fire safety, police when they link with topics.
 Pupils in Years 6 have specific bike safety training through the Bikeability programme.
 The school has a Policy and Scheme of Work for Drugs Education (EPR).

 The school has extensive risk assessments for areas used for play and physical activity. full Health and Safety Risk Assessment is carried out on an annual basis.
 The Fire Risk Assessment and Health and Safety Policy are reviewed annually.

 Personal, social and health education (PSHE) and citizenship help to give pupils the knowledge, skills and understanding that they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.